top of page

 Hang Dau Water Tower in Ha Noi, Vietnam

-Yangon and Bagan revealed themselves to us slowly, through gilded pagodas, incense-filled air, and landscapes shaped by faith and time.
-From the hum of city streets to the stillness of ancient plains dotted with temples, this trip felt like stepping into a place where devotion and everyday life are inseparable.
+Myanmar revealed herself to us slowly, through gilded pagodas, incense-filled air, and landscapes shaped by faith and time.
+From the hum of city streets to the stillness of ancient plains dotted with temples, this trip felt like stepping into a place where devotion and everyday life are inseparable

 ROME